QUICK SUMMARY:

 What happens if you take these proactive measures and a customer still hasn't paid by the due date?

-Send A Friendly Reminder Email
+Send a Friendly Reminder Email

 If someone doesn't pay their invoice, the first step should be to remind them in a friendly way.
 They may have forgotten, so give them a chance to make up for it.
 Also, ask if anything prevents them from paying, such as dissatisfaction with your company's services or a financial limitation.

-Make A Phone Call That Is Polite But Assertive
+Make a Phone Call That Is Polite But Assertive

 If someone hasn't paid a bill even after you've sent them a reminder, it's time to give them a call.
 Be polite but firm, remind them how long ago the bill was due, and offer a few different ways to pay.

-Come To A Mutually Beneficial Agreement
+Come To a Mutually Beneficial Agreement

 If you're not getting paid what you're owed, find a compromise that makes both parties happy.